No Bake Chocolate Lasagna Cake Dessert Recipe

 Can You Freeze It?

-One honest note: if you freeze the whole pan with the Cool Whip topping on it, the Cool Whip can become icy and slightly grainy once thawed.
-If you’re planning to freeze this, hold off on the Cool Whip top and add it fresh after thawing.
+One honest note: if you freeze the whole pan with the Cool Whip topping on it, it may get icy and a little grainy after thawing.
+If you plan on freezing this, please skip the Cool Whip topping and add it after thawing.

 Making It Ahead